HyperSprite/mongoose-datamodel-admin/README.md

 #Mongoose Data Model Admin

 ----------
 The Mongoose Data Model Admin is a tool for creating and managing mongoose schema.
 You can use it for a new project in a data first model or you can use it to document an existing project to keep everyone and everything on the same page.

+Another use for this is for building views based entirely on data.
+Instead of describing each view in the handler, you could describe it with the data.

 I'll be the first to tell you I am no expert at this.
 I built this tool because I wanted one to work the way I thought about schema and data usage.